duckduckgo/duckduckgo/documentation/spice2.md

 Sorry, but **no**.
 We currently don't support XML.
 We're considering it though...

 ###Can I use an API that returns HTML or a String?
 If the response is a single string, then yes - you can use `zci wrap_jsonp_callback`.
 You can read more about that [here](#).
-Or take a look at the [Automeme](https://github.com/duckduckgo/zeroclickinfo-spice/blob/spice2/lib/DDG/Spice/Automeme.pm#L8) plugin.
+Or take a look at the [Automeme](https://github.com/duckduckgo/zeroclickinfo-spice/blob/spice2/lib/DDG/Spice/Automeme.pm#L8) instant answer.
 If the response is more complicated, then sorry but **no**.

 ###Can I move the carousel detail area above the carousel?
 Yup - Checkout the [**Khan Academy Spice**](https://github.com/duckduckgo/zeroclickinfo-spice/blob/spice2/share/spice/khan_academy/khan_academy.js) for an example.